-A commercial carrier is the owner of one or more commercial vehicles used to transport goods or passengers.
+A commercial carrier is the owner of one or more commercial vehicles used to transport goods, passengers, or provide a service.

 There are more than 25,000 regulated commercial carriers registered in Alberta, operating more than 150,000 vehicles.
 Roughly 4,000 new carriers enter the commercial trucking industry in our province every year.

 Carriers must obtain a Safety Fitness Certificate before they can begin operations.

 Effective January 1, 2019, temporary Safety Fitness Certificates will no longer be issued.

 New carriers must complete a Safety Fitness Certificate application.
 The application fee is $150.
 New carriers are also required to complete the Pre-Entry Program for New National Safety Code Carriers.
 This includes:

 - successful completion of the online Safety Fitness Certificate Compliance course